 4) Do you want to buy something, but the listing doesn't say specifically whether it's made in USA?
 Perhaps you've bought items from the company in the past and they was made in America, but you're not sure if current models still are?
 Find the company's contact information and phone or email, and make sure to ask exactly where in the USA a product is made.
 Customer service representatives will often assume a product is made in USA without checking because they aren’t aware that most products are not made in America.
-When you ask what US state the item is made in, they will often look it up and come back with, 'Oh, I’m sorry, now that I look more carefully I see it is made in Sri Lanka!'
+When you ask what US state the item is made in, they will often look it up and come back with, 'Oh, I’m sorry, now that I look more carefully I see it is not made in USA!'

 6) When shopping in person, try small boutique stores before large chains.
 Ask to speak to a manager (or even the owner!), and tell them that you prefer made-in-America items.
 Small stores are always looking for specialty items that they can provide that set them apart from the big box stores!
 If the manager says they can't find American made products, let them know about brands you've tried.
 Even if you've bought directly from the manufacturer, they may also sell wholesale.